Geodesics in the space of relatively K\"ahler metrics: Background

 We will often denote fibration degenerations simply by \((\X,\H)\).
 As for test configurations, there are certain special classes of fibration degenerations.
 If there is a \(\C^*\)-equivariant isomorphism \(\X\cong X\times\C\) over \(B\times\C\) with \(X\times\C\) having the trivial \(\C^*\)-action, we call the fibration degeneration \emph{trivial}.
 If \(\X\cong X\times \C\) with the \(\C^*\)-action induced from a one-parameter subgroup of \(\Aut_0(\pi)\), we call \(\X\) a \emph{product fibration degeneration}.

 Note that for every \(j\gg0\), we have a test configuration \((\X,jL+\H)\) for \((X,jL+H^k)\); here we have used additive notation for tensor products of line bundles, and omitted pullbacks.
-The Donaldson--Futaki invariant then admits an expansion We must also define the \emph{minimum norm} of a fibration degeneration.
-By passing to a resolution of indeterminacy, we may assume \(\X\) admits a birational morphism to \(X\times\P^1\).
-With the intersection numbers computed on the compactification \(\overline{\X}\) over \(\P^1\), we define where \(L\) and \(H\) are pulled back from \(X\times\P^1\).
+The Donaldson--Futaki invariant then admits an expansion which is most easily observed from the intersection theory formula for the Donaldson--Futaki invariant.